Welfare Check-Ins: Keeping Lone Workers Connected and Safe

 The Lone Worker Problem

-Many security jobs involve working alone: overnight shifts, remote sites, patrol routes with minimal backup.
-If something goes wrong—a fall, a medical event, an assault—there may be no one around to help or even notice.
+Many security jobs involve working alone.
+Overnight shifts at buildings that close to the public, remote sites far from backup, and patrol routes that take guards through isolated areas—these situations are inherent to security work.
+If something goes wrong in these contexts—a fall, a medical event, an assault—there may be no one around to help or even notice that help is needed.

-Regulations in many jurisdictions require employers to have procedures for lone workers.
-But beyond compliance, it's about keeping your people safe.
+Regulations in many jurisdictions require employers to have procedures for protecting lone workers.
+But beyond compliance, it's fundamentally about keeping your people safe.
+Guards who know someone is monitoring their well-being work with greater confidence, and families of guards rest easier knowing their loved one isn't truly alone during those overnight shifts.

 How Welfare Checks Work